behnamazimi/keyboard-shortcuts-for-websites/readme.md

 - `1 + 2 + k`
 - `p`

+Keys determination is order sensitive, it means the same pressed keys in different orders is completely different. e.g `a + b + c` is not same as `c + b + a`.

 ### How It Works
 There is two type of shortkeys, **click shortkey** and **script shortkey**.
 When you want to add a **click shortkey** it will listen to your clicks and keep each click as a step then you need to